Recovery From Heart Surgery: Common Concerns

 You may have white pieces of tape on your chest.
 These are called "steri strips".
 They will gradually fall off.
 If they have not fallen off in 7 days, gently wash your chest with soap and water and gently peel them off.
 You may have some bleeding if the strips pulled off any scabs.

-If you find it more comfortable, a thin layer of gauze may be placed over the incision(s).
+If you find it more comfortable, you can place a thin layer of gauze over the incision(s).
 Women may wish to place cotton or soft material between the bra and chest wall.

 Incision Care